Which Neighborhoods of Phoenix Are Best for Real Estate Investments

 Median rental price: $978/mo

 Median purchase price: $255,000

 One of the biggest advantages of Glendale is its location.
 Situated northwest of Phoenix’s downtown, Glendale is no longer considered a faceless suburb.
-While it is hard to tell whether Glendale should be treated as an independent city or a part of Phoenix Metro area, one thing remains clear.
-This place is now a home to professional sports teams, numerous antique shops, upscale restaurants, and much more.
+While it is hard to tell whether Glendale should be treated as an independent city or a part of the Phoenix Metro area, one thing remains clear.
+This place is now home to professional sports teams, numerous antique shops, upscale restaurants, and much more.
 The area is filled with antique charm, and it stands on its own among other neighborhoods of Phoenix.
-The good news is that average purchase price for properties in Glendale is among the most affordable in the city.
+The good news is that the average purchase price for properties in Glendale is among the most affordable in the city.